finessor06/debugging-service/README.md

 - Anything with logs

 ### 💵 Pricing
-**$100 flat per issue**
+**$100USD flat per issue**
-Guaranteed diagnosis.
-Guaranteed fix.
+Payments are made in USDC/ETH/SOL.
+Payements are to be made Upfront.
+Guaranteed diagnosis in record time.
+You will not have to wait long.

 ### 📩 How to Get Started
 1. Open an Issue in this repo
 2. Attach your logs, error message, or failing code snippet
+3. Attach your email for contact and invoice.
-3. I’ll confirm the problem and begin the fix
+4. I’ll confirm the problem and I will return an ETH address.
-4. You receive a patch + explanation
+5. You receive a full diagnostics back on email.

 ### ⚡ Turnaround Time
-Most issues are fixed within **1–2 hours** upon **approval**.
+Most issues are fixed within **30 minutes** of **approval**.

 ---